tfukui95/tor-experiment/README.md

-# Anonymity of Network Traffic Using Tor
+# Analyzing Anonymous Routing of Network Traffic Using Tor

 ## Background

 Today we live in a world where the Internet is accessible from almost anything that we have in our possession.
-However as Internet continues to become more expansive and accessible, the attacks on people using the Internet by spying on and stealing their information also increases.
-Nowadays we never know who may be in between you and your friend when sending text messages.
-How is this problem being solved in today's world?
-Well if there was no possible solution, I would not be writing this today.
-Let us take a deep dive into this solution, known as Tor.
+However as the Internet continues to become more expansive and accessible, the attacks on people using the Internet by spying on and stealing their information also increases.
+Tor is an anonymity network that is volunteer-based, where the users of the Tor network can become part of the network to increase its size and randomness.
+The Tor network is a system of relays that passes around a client's traffic before sending the traffic to the client's actual destination.
+While a client's traffic traverses through the Tor network, the origin of the traffic becomes no longer known, and the final destination is only known at the exit point of the Tor network.
+Also while in the Tor network, client traffic is encrypted by Tor.
+In this way, Tor protects users from attackers who spy on a network and try to steal a user's information.

+Nowadays many sites are sent through protocols such as HTTPS in order to protect a user's privacy.
+HTTPS (Hypertext Transfer Protocol over TLS) is a secure communication protocol used widely in the Internet, which provides authentication of accessed websites and provides privacy of the data that is exchanged between the client, web server, and the website[3].
+HTTPS provides end-to-end encryption of data so that in case an attacker is spying on the network, that attacker is not able to decrypt the information and figure out what is being transmitted.
+Tor works in conjunction with HTTPS, therefore the two methods combined provides end-to-end encryption of data, and protection by cloaking client and destination communication, as well as the locations of both ends.

-### Overview of Tor
+### The Origin of Tor

+Onion routing research began in 1995 by David Goldschlag, Michael Reed, and Paul Syverson, with one goal in mind, which was to separate identification from routing [1].
+Authenticating one's identity can be done through the data that is passed in the data stream, and does not necessarily have to be through one's location.
+The goal that these three men had in mind was not to create anonymity when browsing the Internet, but anonymous routing.

 Why was Tor built in the first place?
 Let us first take look back at the history of Tor when it was first created.
 Tor was originally developed by the US military